metabase/metabase/docs/installation-and-operation/serialization.md

 KUEGiWvoBFEc5oGQCEnPg_converted_customers.yaml
 ```

-Metabase uses these Entity IDs when referencing related items in the YAML files, like the collection that a question belongs to, or the model that the question is based on.
 For example, in the [Example of a serialized question](#example-of-a-serialized-question) above, you can see the field `collection_id`:

 ```yaml
 collection_id: onou5H28Wvy3kWnjxxdKQ
 ```

-This references the Entity ID of a collection where the question was saved.
-In a real export, you'd be able to find a YAML file for this collection whose name starts with `onou5H28Wvy3kWnjxxdKQ` which contains `entity_id: onou5H28Wvy3kWnjxxdKQ`.
+This ID refers to the collection where the question was saved.
+In a real export, you'd be able to find a YAML file for this collection whose name starts with its ID: `onou5H28Wvy3kWnjxxdKQ`.

-### Metabase uses names to identify and reference data sources
+### Databases, schemas, tables, and fields are identified by name

-By default, Metabase includes some database settings and the data model in the export.
-Database connection strings are _not_ included by default, unless you [explicitly ask Metabase to include them](#customize-what-gets-exported).
-You can also opt out of including the data model entirely.
+By default, Metabase exports some database and data model settings.
+Exports exclude database connection strings by default.
+You can [explicitly include database connection strings](#customize-what-gets-exported).
+You can also choose to exclude the data model entirely.

 Metabase serializes databases and tables in the `databases` directory.
 It will include YAML files for every database, table, field, segment, and metric.